-Residential facilities for students on campus is a subset of the On-Campus Category.
-Statistics from this category are repeated in the On-Campus column.
+Residential facilities for students on campus is a subset of the On Campus Category.
+Statistics from this category are repeated in the On Campus column.
+The Panama City campus has one residence halls/facilities on campus.
+Seminole Landing opened on August 20, 2021.

-Non-Campus Buildings or Property
+Non Campus Buildings or Property